Chemistry

 Water drops have more mass and therefore more inertia than steam.
 (Water hammer is caused because of this same reason, as, at bends the steam passes easily, but the water slug crahes into the bend causing damage.)

-In the ARI Steamline plate type moisture separator we take advantage of this inertia difference between water and steam.
+In the ARI India plate type moisture separator we take advantage of this inertia difference between water and steam.
 The Msep contains intercepting plates in its body.
 The steam + water mix has to change direction a number of times to go through.

 Fig. Inside a Moisture separator